BenKluger/RestaurantApp/README.md

 *For each design pattern, a central class was selected in which two methods were tested, once with expected input and once with unexpected (“bad”) input.
 All tests passed.
 Both good and bad input passed where applicable; otherwise, unit was simply tested for correctness.

-## State Design Pattern:
+## State Design Pattern
-*See file PatronTest.java for implementation.
+*See file PatronTest.java for implementation.*

 **Details:**